 Yes.
 FOIA defines public records to include electronic documents and communications.
-When a person requests a record that is maintained in an electronic format, the public body must provide it in the electronic format specified by the request, if that is feasible for the public body.
-If it is not feasible, the public body must present the information in the format in which it is maintained by the public body or in a paper format at the option of the requester.
+When a person requests a record that is maintained in an electronic format, the public body must provide it in the electronic format specified, if that is feasible for the public body.
+If it is not feasible, the public body must present the information in the format in which it is maintained or in a paper format at the option of the requester.
 The public body may charge a fee for the actual cost of purchasing the recording medium, such as a CD, but may not charge a fee for its search for or review of the information.